iggy14750/sensordata/README.md

     </tr>
 </table>

-We have at least the following tradeoffs when it comes to Min Heaps and Binary Search Trees.
+It seems then that we want to choose between either a Min Heap or Binary Search Tree.
+Both give us O(n log n) processing time, but we have a few tradeoffs to consider.

 <table>
     <tr>